 “Though there are concerns with the bill’s ‘use it or lose it’ provision that forces slots to be transferred to new states after a short period of inactivity, we applaud the bill drafters for resisting any temptation to expand the number of slots in the tolling pilot program, for adding the enabling legislation requirement, and for not making toll funds fungible so that they might be redirected to any number of unrelated projects,” said ATFI spokesperson Stephanie Kane.

-The ISRRPP has provided 17 years’ worth of evidence that tolling existing interstates is not a viable transportation funding method.
+The ISRRPP has provided 17 years’ worth of evidence that tolling existing interstate toll is not a viable transportation funding method.
 Analysis and study have led to immense public, business, and legislative opposition as the facts about tolling become clear.

-“History has shown that, when given full consideration, states recognize what all the impacted industries have always known – that tolling interstate lanes which drivers now freely access is not only unpopular, it is an inefficient financing mechanism that is the worst possible approach to raising transportation revenue.
+“History has shown that, when given full consideration, states recognize what all the impacted industries have always known – that tols on interstate highways which drivers now freely access is not only unpopular, it is an inefficient financing mechanism that is the worst possible approach to raising transportation revenue.
 The ISRRPP is a failed pilot program that should be repealed altogether, not expanded,” added Truck Renting and Leasing Association (TRALA) President and CEO Jake Jacoby.

 Electronic tolls can waste 14% to 20% of revenues on administrative costs.
 Tolls take a huge bite out of commuter pay, and modern electronic tolling can discriminate against the tens-of-millions of Americans who are un-banked.
 Tolls also divert traffic onto secondary roads, which leads to premature road maintenance costs for local taxpayers.
 And because secondary roads are less equipped to handle such volumes, diversion endangers public safety by delaying first responders and increasing accident rates.